Logic modelling is a design tool that helps provide clear line of sight between your needs, inputs, activities and outcomes.

 At its simplest, a logic model looks like a simple flow-chart:

-- Needs are about the problem at hand and why it’s important to address it.
+- Needs are about the problem and why it’s important to address it.
+What issue are we trying to address?

-- Outcomes are usually expressed in terms of measures of success such as 'what difference are we trying to make?
+- Outcomes are usually expressed in terms of measures of success.
+What difference are we hoping to make?

 Developing a logic model helps us to: